Malwarebytes (Anti-Malware & Anti-Exploit)

-With the recent WanaCrypt0r malware attack hitting 99 countries and numerous companies, locking up thousands of hospital, telecommunications, and utilities systems, the threat is very real.
+With the recent WanaCrypt0r malware attack (video/1m 21s) hitting 99 countries and numerous companies, locking up thousands of hospital, telecommunications, and utilities systems, the threat is very real.
 The National Health Service (NHS), FedEx and Telefónica, one of the largest telecom providers in the world, each gave out statements indicating that their systems have been compromised by ransomware.
 The ransomware also hit companies in the UK, Russia, India, China, Italy, Egypt, Spain, Ukraine, Taiwan and the US.

 The attack used data stolen from the NSA to exploit vulnerability (MS17-010) in Microsoft Windows (if devices hadn't been kept up to date with the latest Microsoft Windows security patches) to deliver the WanaCrypt0r ransomware.
 The encryption was done with RSA-2048 which means that decryption will be next to impossible without the key.

 Not the First Ransomware, Won't be the Last

 WanaCrypt0r isn't the first ransomware to hit companies.
 Ransomware has been doing the rounds for some time and is likely to be the biggest online threat there is for some time to come.

 In fact in January 2017, 37 new ransomware variants appeared and updates were released for 22 old samples.
 In February, a relatively slow in terms of ransomware activity, as reported by Tripwire, 26 new strains of ransomware emerged and 15 old ones were updated.
 In March that number went up to 46 new strains and 20 updated existing ones.
 In April 41 new strains appeared and 22 old ransomware samples were updated.
 In a period of 4 months there has been 150 new ransonware strains!